-has always been seen as a natural fit with travel as a technology built for on-the-go communication.
+Mobile has always been seen as a natural fit with travel as a technology built for on-the-go communication.
 That has become even more true with smartphones serving as digital Swiss Army knives, used

-for 12% of total digital advertising spend in the travel category -- a bit lower than might be expected, given the use of mobile in the travel process.
+mobile accounts for 12% of total digital advertising spend in the travel category -- a bit lower than might be expected, given the use of mobile in the travel process.
 And travel ranks as the

 Among other findings from the study:

 *Almost three-quarters (73%) of the mobile travel audience

 is comfortable using multiple devices at one time to research and book travel

 *App downloads are the most common type of ad call-to-action

 shopping/retail apps showed the highest interaction for travel campaigns